maliMirkec/personal-website/source/portfolio/index.md

 ---
 title: Portfolio
 comments: false
+description: This website is the best example of how awesome your website could be.
+I've worked on other great projects as well.
+If you like what you see, feel free to contact me.
 ---

 [This website](/how/) is the best example of how awesome your website could be.
 I've worked on other great projects as well.
 If you like what you see, feel free to [contact me](/about-me/).